Colorful lug labels tell the history of Lodi's grape packing industry

 One of the first major forays into viticulture in Lodi was undertaken in 1888 by Allen T. Covell.
 According to Reller and Lea: “Covell purchased 160 acres north of Turner and west of Lower Sacramento for $125 per acre.
 He started planting grapes and in 1890 set out a large block of Tokay grapes, the first commercial planting.”

-A couple of years earlier (1886), Joseph Spenker planted his first 25 acres of wine grapes (Black Malvoisie, later identified as Cinsaut) on his square-mile block north of Turner Rd. between DeVries and Davis, followed by plantings of Zinfandel, Tokay, Black Prince, Mission, and assorted other grapes in 1888 and 1889.
+A couple of years earlier (1886), Joseph Spenker planted his first 25 acres of wine grapes; including Black Malvoisier (later identified as Cinsaut) on his square-mile block north of Turner Rd. between DeVries and Davis, followed by plantings of Zinfandel, Carignan, Tokay, Black Prince (a.k.a.
+Rose of Peru), Mission, and assorted other grapes in 1889 and thereafter.
 Fruit from Spenker's original Cinsaut vines was fresh-packed and shipped to home winemakers during most of the past 129 years, and is still productive today (now going to specialty winemakers).

 Throughout the 1890s numerous other Lodi families began planting substantial acreage of Tokay, which were packed in sheds and sent out on railroad box cars to markets near and far.
 By 1905 growers like Elbert A. Covell were reportedly selling Tokay for as much as $160 an acre, which was two to three times more than what wine grapes like Zinfandel, with its constantly fluctuating returns (anywhere from $2.50 to $25 a ton), were bringing in.